Postal Life Insurance (PLI)

 What are the Features of Postal Life Insurance?

 • Highest bonus, lowest premium: PLI is the only life insurer in India offering the highest return (bonus) at the lowest premium for any comparable product.
+This makes Postal Life Insurance India a preferred option for eligible individuals seeking long-term savings and protection.

 • Passbook facility: Track all premium payments and loan transactions via a physical or digital passbook.
+This feature enhances transparency for every PLI Policy holder.

 • Loan against policy: Eligible after 3–4 years (depending on plan type).
 The policy remains active as long as interest is paid on time.
+Most Post Office Insurance Plans provide this facility.

 • Policy conversion: A Whole Life Assurance policy can be converted to an Endowment Assurance policy.
 Different endowment assurance plans can also be converted (subject to terms).
+This flexibility makes a Post Office Life Insurance Plan suitable for changing financial needs.

-• Multiple policies allowed: You may hold more than one PLI policy, provided the combined sum assured stays between ₹20,000 and ₹50 lakhs.
+• Multiple policies allowed: You may hold more than one PLI Policy, provided the combined sum assured stays between ₹20,000 and ₹50 lakhs.

 Who is Eligible to Buy Postal Life Insurance?